Animal psychopathology: Pica

 Pica is the ingestion of non-nutritive substances and has so far been poorly documented.
-In non-human animals in the laboratory it has been examined through the ingestion of kaolin (a clay mineral) by rats.
+In non-human animals in the laboratory, it has been examined through the ingestion of kaolin (a clay mineral) by rats.
 Rats were induced to intake kaolin by administering various emetic stimuli such as copper sulfate, apomorphine, cisplatin, and motion.
-Rats are unable to vomit when they ingest a substance that is harmful thus pica in rats is analogous to vomiting in other species; it is a way for rats to relieve digestive distress.
-In some animals pica seems to be an adaptive trait but in others it seems to be a true psychopathology like in the case of some chickens.
+Rats are unable to vomit when they ingest a substance that is harmful, thus pica in rats is analogous to vomiting in other species; it is a way for rats to relieve digestive distress.
+In some animals, pica seems to be an adaptive trait, but in others it seems to be a true psychopathology, like in the case of some chickens.
 Chickens can display a type of pica when they are feed-deprived (feeding restriction has been adopted by the egg industry to induce molting).
-They increase their non-nutritive pecking, such as pecking structural features of their environment like wood or wire on fences or the feathers of other birds.
+They increase their non-nutritive pecking, such as pecking structural features of their environment, like wood or wire on fences or the feathers of other birds.
 It is a typical response that occurs when feeding is restricted or is completely withdrawn.
-Some of the non-nutritive pecking may be due to a redirection of foraging related behavior.
+Some of the non-nutritive pecking may be due to a redirection of foraging-related behavior.
 Another animal that has displayed a more complex pica example are cattle.
 Cattle eat bones when they have a phosphorus deficiency.
-However, in some cases they persist on eating bones even after their phosphorus levels have stabilized and they are getting adequate doses of phosphorus in their diet.
-In this case evidence supports both a physical and psychological adaptive response.
+However, in some cases, they persist in eating bones even after their phosphorus levels have stabilized and they are getting adequate doses of phosphorus in their diet.
+In this case, evidence supports both a physical and psychological adaptive response.
 Cattle that continue to eat bones after their phosphorus levels are adequate do it because of a psychological reinforcer.
 "The persistence of pica in the seeming absence of a physiological cause might be due to the fortuitous acquisition of a conditioned illness during the period of physiological insult."